chrisranderson/beholder/README.md

 visualizer.update(arrays=evaluated_tensors, frame=example_frame)
 ```

+## Install a nightly build of TensorFlow
+**This is optional, but currently required to see summaries besides Beholder's visualizations in this version of TensorBoard.**

+This repository uses a version of TensorBoard that is newer than the one that comes with TensorFlow.
+It relies on a nightly build of TensorFlow.
+You can find nightly builds on [the TensorFlow README](https://github.com/tensorflow/tensorflow#installation), and `pip install <WHEEL_FILE>` to install.

+If you don't install the nightly build, you'll be able to use Beholder, but not see any other summaries (other plugins will be listed as inactive, even if they sould be active).
+This issue is related to this error: `Protocol message has no non-repeated submessage field "metadata"`.
+Installing a nightly build should fix this problem.

 ## Visualization guide

 ### Array visualization

 Each array is reshaped to fit in a rectangular box called a *section*. *Sections* are composed of groups of pixels called *blocks* that represent individual values in the original array.
 When `tf.trainable_variables()` is selected, the lower the section is in the image, the deeper it is in the network.

-Not all values of large arrays will be shown unless the *Show all data* option is selected (with the exception of oddly shaped arrays, see *Other arrays* below).
+Not all values of large arrays will be shown unless the *Show all data* option is selected (with the exception of [oddly shaped arrays](#other-arrays)).

 #### 1D arrays (e.g. biases)
 ![bias](https://raw.githubusercontent.com/chrisranderson/beholder/master/readme-images/bias.png)